Paul Budde

 Tomb of Charles the Bold (next to him his daughter Maria)

-This of course linked in very well with a similar culture that existed in the Hanse and the Hanse Kantor in Brugge became the most important international network junction of northern Europe and Brugge became the first network-city of northern Europe 1.
+This of course linked in very well with a similar culture that existed in the Hanse and the Hanse Kantor in Bruges became the most important international network junction of northern Europe and Bruges became the first network-city of northern Europe [4.
+Bruges, Cradle of Capitalism, 1283-1390, J. Murray, 2005].
 This not just included these merchants themselves but also the innkeepers, the confraternities, guilds and various other social clubs; all part of the big network family.
 These networks also played a social function especially in relation to their widows, orphans their sick and their poor.
 All highly religious people they also had a much wider positive social effect on the broader community of the city.

 The city also was the first one to have a Bourse (since 1309).
 The name comes from the family who established this institution ‘van de Beurse’.
 It was at his premises that the merchants gathered to do their financial business and the establishment was soon known as the ‘Bruges Bourse’.
 For image see also: ‘Money Matters’